datacheckerbv/React-Native-SDK-Demos/FaceVerifySDKDemo/README.md

 ## Prerequisites

+1. **Install Node.js and npm:** Make sure Node.js and npm are installed on your system.
+You can download them from [nodejs.org](https://nodejs.org/).

-1. **Copy SDK:** Place the FaceVerify SDK into a shared folder named `www`.
+2. **Copy SDK:** Place the FaceVerify SDK into a shared folder named `www`.
 This folder will act as the central location from which both Android and iOS projects will link to the SDK.

-2. **Environment Variables:** Create an `.env` file at the root of your project to store configuration like your SDK token.
+3. **Environment Variables:** Create an `.env` file at the root of your project to store configuration like your SDK token.
 This helps in keeping sensitive information out of your code base.

 ```plaintext
 TOKEN="YOUR_SDK_TOKEN"